 If your shares are held through a bank, broker or other nominee, they are considered to be held in "street name" and you are the beneficial owner.
-If your shares are held in street name, these proxy materials are being forwarded to you by your bank, broker or nominee which is considered, with respect to those shares, the shareholder of record.
-As the beneficial owner, you have the right to direct the bank, broker or nominee how to vote your shares for the Meeting.
+If your shares are held in street name, these proxy materials are being forwarded to you by your bank, broker or other nominee which is considered, with respect to those shares, the shareholder of record.
+As the beneficial owner, you have the right to direct the bank, broker or other nominee on how to vote your shares for the Meeting.
 You also may attend the Meeting.
 However, because you are not the shareholder of record, you may not vote these shares in person at the Meeting, unless you first obtain a signed proxy from the record holder (your bank, broker or other nominee) giving you the right to vote the shares.
-Your bank, broker or nominee has enclosed a voting instruction card for you to use in directing the bank, broker or nominee regarding how to vote your shares.
+Your bank, broker or other nominee has enclosed a voting instruction card for you to use in directing the bank, broker or other nominee regarding how to vote your shares.

 If you are a beneficial owner whose shares are held of record by a broker, your broker has discretionary voting authority to vote your shares without your instructions only on routine matters, which at our upcoming Meeting will only be the reappointment of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, as the Company's independent registered public accounting firm for the year ending December 31, 2022 (Proposal 5).
-Your broker does not have discretionary authority to vote on non-routine matters without instructions from you, in which case a "broker non-vote" will occur and your shares will not be voted on these matters.
-Thus, while your broker may vote on Proposal 5 without instructions from you, your broker may not vote on Proposal 1, Proposal 2, Proposal 3.a., Proposal 3.b., Proposal 4 or Proposal 6 unless you provide instructions.
+Your broker does not have discretionary authority to vote on nonroutine matters without instructions from you, in which case a "broker non-vote" will occur and your shares will not be voted on these matters.
+Thus, while your broker may vote on Proposal 5 without instructions from you, your broker may not vote on Proposal 1.a., Proposal 1.b., Proposal 1.c., Proposal 2, Proposal 3.a., Proposal 3.b., Proposal 4, Proposal 6, Proposal 7.a., Proposal 7.b., Proposal 8 or Proposal 9 unless you provide instructions.
 In the event of a broker non-vote, the shares held by you will be included in determining the presence of a quorum at the Meeting, but are not considered "present" for purposes of voting on the proposals.
 It is important for a shareholder that holds ordinary shares through a bank, broker or other nominee to instruct its bank, broker or other nominee regarding how to vote its shares if the shareholder wants its shares to count towards the vote tally for a given proposal.